RuairiDillon1/VLSI-vhdlProject/doc/test_signal_generator_report.md

 The system has an general enable "system control" which must be switched on to switch on all individual components (noise, pattern, pwm).
 All components allow for external triggering where you can change the state manually by pressing a button.
-When not specified the compents run with the speed of the external time base which is further divided by the individual period settings.
-This will be discussed in further detail in the Design Description.
+When not specified the components run with the speed of the external time base which is further divided by the individual period settings.
+All three components have the same frequency divider component.
+The divided frequency can be calculated by the following formula:

+$divided~frequency=\frac{frequency~of~external~time~base}{period~register~value+1}$
 Design Description
 ==================